-For the reasons explained above, the Court GRANTS the motion for compassionate release under 18 U.S.C. § 3582(c)(1)(A) and reduces Mr. Gileno's sentence to home incarceration for the remainder of his sentence.
+For the reasons explained above, the Court VACATES its April 17, 2020 ruling and order, ECF No. 34, and GRANTS the motion for compassionate release under 18 U.S.C. § 3582(c)(1)(A).
+Mr. Gileno's term of imprisonment is reduced to TIME SERVED.
+It is ORDERED that Mr. Gileno be released immediately to begin his two-year term of supervised release.

-Upon release, Mr. Gileno shall immediately return to his home.
-He shall be on home incarceration until his original BOP release date of November 12, 2020.
-All other special conditions of supervision from the November 7, 2019 judgment shall remain in effect.
+Upon his release and until November 12, 2020, he shall serve his term of supervised release on home incarceration.
+All other conditions of supervised release from his November 7, 2019 judgment shall remain in effect.

 Upon returning to his home, Mr. Gileno shall self-quarantine for fourteen (14) days.
 He must also contact his physician to determine whether he is a candidate for testing for COVID-19.
 If his medical provider determines that he needs to be tested, he must comply with that testing.
 If the test is positive, he shall promptly report the result to the Bureau of Prisons.

-SO ORDERED at Bridgeport, Connecticut, this 17th day of April, 2020.
+SO ORDERED at Bridgeport, Connecticut, this 20th day of April, 2020.

 /s/ Victor A. Bolden

 Victor A. Bolden

 United States District Judge